Burial costs in Australia: a peaceful cemetery among gum trees at dawn

 Traditional burial total (advertised base plus cemetery): $9,100 to $44,000+ This includes the funeral director's package ($5,005 to $20,000+) plus cemetery costs (plot $2,600 to $20,000+, interment $1,500 to $4,000, additional cemetery fees varying by site).

-1. Ask about double-depth.
-If a second family member may be buried in the same plot in future, ask about double-depth pricing now.
-It is cheaper to dig to double depth at the first interment than to reopen later.
+1. Double-depth options.
+Where a second family member may be buried in the same plot in future, double-depth pricing can be relevant.
+Digging to double depth at the first interment is generally cheaper than reopening later.

-1. Budget for the headstone separately.
-This cost ($2,000 to $10,000+) arrives months after the funeral.
-The cemetery will have regulations about what is permitted.
+1. The headstone as a separate cost.
+This cost (typically around $2,000 to $10,000 or more) usually arrives months after the funeral, and cemeteries set regulations about what is permitted.

-1. Compare the total, not just the funeral director's fee.
-Two funeral directors may quote similar professional fees, but one may use a cemetery that charges $5,000 more for the plot and interment.
+1. The total, not just the funeral director's fee.
+Two funeral directors may quote similar professional fees while using cemeteries with very different plot and interment charges.

 Frequently asked questions